AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-365-with-s2s-connection/step-3-of-3-connect.md

    >[!CAUTION]
    >
-   >Please make sure your credentials are correct as we are unable to revert the subsequent schema changes after submission.
-If incorrect credentials are saved, you’ll have to obtain a new Marketo subscription.
+   >Please make sure your org URL is correct as we are unable to revert the subsequent schema changes after submission.
+If an incorrect Org URL is used, you’ll have to obtain a new Marketo subscription.
+If you don't know the URL, [learn how to find it here](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/view-the-organization-service-url.md).

-1. Enter the **Username**, **Password**, and Microsoft Dynamics **URL**.
+1. Enter the **Username**, **Password**, **Client ID**, **Client Secret**, and Microsoft Dynamics **URL**.
 Click **Save** when done.

    ![](assets/five-1.png)

    >[!NOTE]
    >
-   >* If your Marketo was provisioned prior to October 2020, Client ID and Secret are optional fields.
-Otherwise, they're mandatory.
-Obtaining this information will depend on what version of MSD you're using.
-   >* The Username in Marketo must match the User Name for the sync user in CRM.
+   >The Username in Marketo must match the User Name for the sync user in CRM.
 The format can be `user@domain.com` or DOMAIN\user.
-   >* If you don't know the URL, [learn how to find it here](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/view-the-organization-service-url.md).

 ## Select Fields to Sync {#select-fields-to-sync}